fprime-community/fprime-artemis-cubesat/README.md

 # F' Deployment for the Artemis Cubesat Kit

-This repository houses the flight software developed for the Artemis CubeSat—a spaceflight-ready 1U CubeSat designed to increase space accessibility.
-Our mission is to reduce barriers to entry by not only lowering costs but also streamlining timelines and mitigating integration challenges.
+This repository contains the flight software developed for the Artemis CubeSat, a spaceflight-ready 1U CubeSat designed with the goal of enhancing space accessibility.
+Our mission is to minimize barriers to entry by not only reducing costs but also streamlining timelines and addressing integration challenges.

 For more detailed information about the Artemis CubeSat, please visit our [website](https://sites.google.com/mahinaaerospace.com/home).

-This project presents two installation options: leveraging Docker or opting for a manual installation.
-We strongly advise utilizing the Docker environment, as it streamlines the process by encompassing all necessary dependencies and installations required for development.
-Nevertheless, if you lean towards a manual installation, comprehensive instructions for that alternative are available.
+This project offers two installation options: utilizing Docker or opting for a manual installation.
+We highly recommend the Docker environment since it streamlines the process by incorporating all necessary dependencies and installations needed for development.
+However, if you prefer a manual installation, detailed instructions for that alternative are readily available.

 # Prerequisistes: